garfix/nligems/doc/central-functions.md

 * generic database form (i.e. for all document databases)
 * specific database form (i.e. for a specific relational database: MySql)

+The database forms are only part of the analysis process in a QA system, where each question automatically leads to a database query.

 Data sources:

 * a lexicon
 * a grammar
 * a set of input-matching templates
 * a syntax to semantics mapping

+### Compound Noun Analysis

+Users may introduce compounds that are not in the lexicon.
+These come in two shapes:

+* noun-noun compounds ("city department")
+* adjective-noun compounds ("large company")

+The meaning of these compounds is not purely analytical.
+A "city department" could denote a department located in a city, or a department responsible for a city.
+A "large company" can be a company with a large volume of sales or a company with many employees.

+(example from Androutsopoulos)

 ### Anaphora